mimming/binary-counting-twiddler-layout/README.md

 - The alphabet counts up in binary.
 This makes it a lot easier for me to learn.

 Check out the [csv](twiddler_cfg.csv) for more details.

+## Credit

+This layout was inspired by the layout that [Greg Priest-Dorman](https://plus.google.com/115133427183932749413) uses on his awesome custom keyboard.